dorota-alina/Tic-tac-toe/index.md

 ## In this article

 If you're looking for an relative easy pastime and don't want to get sweat, stressed, or broke, you're in the right place.
-In this article, you'll learn how to play Tic-Tac-Toe.
+In this article, you'll learn how to play Tic Tac Toe.
 You'll find out what you need to start, what rules to follow, and how to maximize your chances for winning.

 ## About Tic Tac Toe

 Tic-Tac-Toe (aka *noughts and crosses* or *Xs and Os*) is a paper-and-pencil game that requires two players to take turns filling in the fields in the 3x3 grid with Xs or Os.
 The winner is a player who puts down three same marks in a horizontal, vertical, or diagonal row.
-There are a number of Tic-Tac-Toe variants, such as Ultimate Tic-Tac-Toe, 3D Tic-Tac-Toe, or Wild Tic Tac Toe.
+There are a number of Tic-Tac-Toe variants, such as Ultimate Tic Tac Toe, 3D Tic Tac Toe, or Wild Tic Tac Toe.

 ## Before you start